nileshmethri/DNS-Log-Threat-Analysis-Using-Splunk/README.md

 ## 🔍 Project Overview

 This project demonstrates DNS log threat analysis using Splunk SPL.
 The objective is to detect suspicious DNS behavior, phishing domains, and malware-related indicators by analyzing structured DNS log data.
-The project simulates SOC L1 investigation workflows using statistical and time-based queries.
+The project simulates SOC Analyst investigation workflows using statistical and time-based queries.

 ---